vishvAsa/devaH/meta/myth.md

 ## Summary
 - The particular stories of deva-s (such as battles with asura-s) are not to be taken literally, according to the veda-s and upaniShats themselves.
-- To derive benefits from the deva-s, one does not need epistemological belief in peripheral things like reincarnation, flying yogi-s, texts composing themselves, deities proffering boons and the like.
+- To derive benefits from the deva-s, one does not need epistemological belief in peripheral things like flying yogi-s, texts composing themselves and the like (even, from the perspective of brahma-jnana - reincarnation, deities proffering boons).
 - At the same time, the hindu need not let questions like "How can monkeys talk?" hinder his enjoyment of the rAmAyaNa epics or his observance of [rAmanavamI](http://en.wikipedia.org/wiki/Rama_Navami) rituals.
 The wise should know what the Gods and sages intend to communicate in the language of myth.

 ### Implications